strawlab/flydra/README.md

 [![PyPI version](https://badge.fury.io/py/flydra-core.svg)](https://badge.fury.io/py/flydra-core)
 [![PyPI version](https://badge.fury.io/py/flydra-analysis.svg)](https://badge.fury.io/py/flydra-analysis)

+**⚠️⚠️Please consider our updated software, called [Braid](https://strawlab.org/braid).⚠️⚠️** Braid is a modern and maintained derivative of flydra.
+Braid performs the same tasks as flydra, only better.
+Flydra is not very actively maintained and substantial updates from the Straw Lab are not anticipated.

 Flydra is a markerless, multi-camera tracking system capable of tracking the three-dimensional position and body orientation of animals such as flies and birds.
 The system operates with less than 40 ms latency and can track multiple